minziran/Distributed-System-Principle/Assignment2/Readme.md

-## Distributed System Principle Assignment 2
+##Distributed System Principle Assignment 2

-#### Team 2
+####Team 2

 *****
 **Abstract:**

 In this assignment, a pub/sub network is established via Mininet and ZeroMQ.
 Zookeeper is utilized to manage broker nodes.
-As in assignment 1, two topologies, namely star topology and bus topology, are implemented but there are three broker nodes (it can be more by set the broker node number).
+As assignment 1, two topologies, namely star topology and bus topology, are implemented but there are three broker nodes (it can be more by set the broker node number).
 Multiple publishers and subscribers with various topics can be added into or removed from the network.
 Finally, end-to-end measurements are carried out and the time difference is measured.